rahildoshi97/apalache/docs/src/adr/025adr-transpile-target.md

 make test
 ```

-- Add new `TestReTLALanguagePredForCHC` to add support for testing language predicates
+- Add new class `TestReTLALanguagePredForCHC` to add support for testing language predicates
-  with `ReTLALanguagePredForCHC`, supporting integer expressions for chc.
+  with `ReTLALanguagePredForCHC`, supporting arithmetics (integer expressions) for `chc`.

 ### Integration test